 Stage 1: Ashes & Dust

-The first stage of Past Glory focuses at rebuilding the Crusader Fortress.
+The first stage of Past Glory focuses on rebuilding the Crusader Fortress.
 You will have to donate your resources to earn rebuilding points.
 Every time you donate your resources, you will get a Crusader’s Supply Chest which contains rewarding items.
 After the rebuilding progress bar hits 100%, the next stage will begin.

 Step-By-Step Guide for Stage 1: